playmer/sdl_gpu_by_example/site/content/lessons/002_Window_and_Clearing.md

     - ['SDL_SetGPUSwapchainParameters'](https://wiki.libsdl.org/SDL3/SDL_SetGPUSwapchainParameters)
       -  Change the format of the Texture, as well as the presentation mode.
 Changing the format is useful when you want to render an HDR image, changing the present mode would allow you to turn off VSYNC and switch to allowing screen tearing or mailbox where you can keep submitting and the GPU will use the latest image given when it's time to display.
 Both of these need to be queried for support before changing.
 - [`SDL_GPUColorTargetInfo`](https://wiki.libsdl.org/SDL3/SDL_GPUColorTargetInfo)
-  - I covered the immediately relevant properties above, but there's a fair bit of stuff you can adjust here, including more about the "Resolve" store_op properties that now make a bit more sense to me reading this again now.
-Still not going to cover it yet.
-We'll obviously touch on some of these as we proceed, but it never hurts to take a look early.
+  - I covered the immediately relevant properties above, but there's a fair bit of stuff you can adjust here, such as a resolve texture for doing various multi-sampling techniques.
+We'll try to explore this functionality in a later chapter at some point.
 - [`SDL_BeginGPURenderPass`](https://wiki.libsdl.org/SDL3/SDL_BeginGPURenderPass)
-  - blah
+  - Nothing additional to point out about this, there's depth textures, but we'll go over it later on, perhaps in a sprite batching chapter.
 - [`SDL_EndGPURenderPass`](https://wiki.libsdl.org/SDL3/SDL_EndGPURenderPass)
   - As simple as it gets, this ends the Render Pass you were adding commands to.
 It should be noted that it's not unlikely you'll have several of these in a frame, though obviously you don't want to go overboard.
 As you may suspect, you'll need to End a Render Pass and Begin a new one if you have to change the Textures you're rendering to.
 One example may be a blur shader, where you need to read from a target you did your initial geometry rendering to, render to an intermediate Texture for a horizontal blur, and finally render to a final Texture using a vertical blur pass.
 {{collapsible-card-end}}